spamegg1/reviews/README.md

       - The reason was the implicit use of Modus Ponens, students told him "it feels like circular reasoning".
         - The course does not teach any deductive calculus.
 So the students are missing the underlying ideas, which are *implicitly assumed*.
       - But instead he decided to put proofs by contradiction via the Well-Ordering Principle ahead of induction in the course to solve students' issues with induction, which did not help.
-      - Came to a false conclusion "20% of students just won't get it no matter what."
+      - Came to a false conclusion "20% of students just can't get it no matter what."

-#### Breaking the deadlock and cl
+#### Breaking the deadlock and climbing the wall

 - So, what to do?
+  - Get expert feedback, from a human, not chatGPT.
   - Stop drilling problems and look into studying the foundations!
     - Look beyond the surface level technical details, look for the reasoning patterns.
   - Use ***EMPATHY!*** Like so: